Paper Mario: Color Splash: Design and characters

 The combat system was developed to take advantage of the unique controls on the Wii U touchscreen.
 With a larger touchscreen, it allowed the developers to implement the card-based battle system so it could be controlled directly from the screen; this was not possible in Sticker Star, as the 3DS's touchscreen was too small.
 A system where the player could sort through cards on the gamepad and fling them onto the screen using the touchscreen was also implemented; the development team found the use of player interaction to be entertaining.
 Tabata also explained that the amount of cards the player can hold were limited to make players think strategically.
 Multiplayer and Miiverse functionality were ultimately never considered.
 The game did not use a typical RPG system but instead focused on puzzle-solving, with most of the character upgrades focused on increased paint capacity.
 Overall, combat was designed to be an additional hindrance rather than one the game's main focal point, according to Tanabe.

 Shigeru Miyamoto, the lead designer of the Mario franchise, insisted that only characters previously instated in the franchise should be used for the game, and no new ones would be used.
 Former Nintendo CEO Satoru Iwata suggested that the philosophy of development was to limit options to help bring out more creativity.
 This led the team to create various Toads with multiple color schemes to represent their different personalities.
-When creating characters, major emphasis went toward Toads and other familiar characters in the franchise, yet still keeping variety and interest.
+When creating characters, major emphasis went toward Toads and other familiar characters in the franchise, while still keeping variety and interest.
 According to Tabata, the character itself does not matter as long as their personality is adequately expressed through character dialog.
 Taro Kudo was the lead writer; Tabata expressed pride in Kudo's work, stating how he was good at coming up with jokes and story design.
 Tabata also noted that during playtesting "there really were people who cried at the end".
 Instead of translating the game from Japanese to English for release, most of the one-off jokes were re-written so they would make more sense and appeal to English markets.